HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_01/Check_Point.md

 ```
 Lets fix the code.

-Main is misspelled should be main.
+The name of the method "Main" is misspelled should be "main".

 The keyword static is missing.

 The string in the print statement have a single apostrophe when there should be two quotation marks surrounding the string.